-The university offers a variety of resources to help faculty and students turn their academic research discoveries into real-world applications.
-Our Center for Research Innovation provides a pathway for identifying and developing discoveries with promising commercial potential.
-And Northeastern’s venture accelerator IDEA offers entrepreneurs the mentorship, in-kind resources, and funding necessary to commercialize their research and grow their business.
+The university encourages faculty and students to turn their findings into products, services, materials, tests, and tools.
+Our Center for Research Innovation provides a path to identifying, patenting, and developing discoveries with commercial potential.
+And our venture accelerator, IDEA, offers mentorship, in-kind resources, and seed funding to would-be entrepreneurs.

-Students pursue their research interests in state-of-the-art facilities alongside faculty who are recognized thought leaders in their field.
-Here at Northeastern:
+Students clarify and pursue their interests in state-of-the-art facilities, working alongside faculty members who are thought leaders in their fields.
+Innovations include:

-- The Nano-OPS Lab in the George J. Kostas Research Institute for Homeland Security unveiled a manufacturing technology that can print sensors and devices as small as 20 nanometers—about 4,000 times thinner than a strand of human hair—at a speed 100 to 1,000 times faster than current inkjet-based electronic and 3-D printing.
+The George J. Kostas Research Institute for Homeland Security, where students help advance national security and intelligence.
+Its revolutionary Nano-OPS manufacturing technology prints sensors and devices 4,000 times thinner than a human hair, 100 to 1,000 times faster than current inkjet-based electronic and 3D printers.

 You can access a full list of Northeastern’s research centers and institutes.

 Northeastern doctoral degrees—both research (doctorate of philosophy) and professional—prepare students to become knowledge creators in high-demand fields from STEM to the humanities to the social sciences.
 All programs are distinguished by Northeastern’s signature use-inspired research approach, high-caliber faculty, and interdisciplinary environment.